Heaters Heaters — Can Pool Heater Run Without Pump? Safety & Equipment Guide

 The Critical Connection Between Heaters and Circulation

-The real cause of pool heater damage usually isn't age or wear - it's running the heater without the pump circulating water through the system.
+Pool heaters do fail from age, scale, and corrosion over time—but one avoidable cause of damage is running the heater without the pump circulating water through it.
 When a heater operates without water circulation, it creates a dangerous situation that can lead to equipment damage, safety hazards, and expensive repairs.

 Why Water Flow Is Essential for Heater Operation